abeachmad/ZeroToll/README.md

 > "I want to swap 100 USDC to DAI on Polygon, but I need to buy MATIC from Coinbase first just to pay $0.50 in gas fees."

 **ZeroToll Solution:**
-> Upgrade your EOA to smart account (EIP-7702) → Swap 100 USDC to DAI → Pay $0 gas (paymaster sponsors) → Fee deducted from output
+> Sign 2 messages (Permit + SwapIntent) → Relayer executes swap → Pimlico pays gas → You pay $0!

 ---